halter73/tutorial/README.md

         }
     }
     ```

     This code does 2 things:
      - It exposes a `Todos` property which represents the list of todo items in the database.
      - The call to `UseInMemoryDatabase` wires up the in memory database storage.
 Data will only be persisted as long as the application is running.

 1. Now we're going to use `dotnet watch` to run the server side application:

     ```
-    dotnet watch run
+    TodoApi> dotnet watch run
     ```

-    This will watch our application for source code changes and will restart the process as a result.
+    > This will watch our application for source code changes and will restart the process as a result.

-## Expose the list of todo items
+#### Expose the list of todo items

 1. Add the appropriate `usings` to the top of the `Program.cs` file.